African American Income

 During the 1990s African American income grew tremendously.
 By 2000, 56% of African American households had an annual income of $35K or more compared to just 36% in 1969.
 However due to the recession that number dropped to just 51% by 2014 reversing much of these gains.
 The most dramatic change during the most recent recession was the percentage of Black households making under $15K (from 19% in 2000 to 24% in 2010) which was well below the poverty line for families.

-Although incomes for African Americans have improved significantly since the Civil Rights era, they are still lower then the average Americans.
-For example the median income for Black families is $20 thousand a year less than the American median income.
+Although incomes for African Americans have improved significantly since the Civil Rights era, they are still lower than the national average.
+For example the median income for Black families is $20 thousand a year less than the national median income.
 As you can see from the chart labeled Family Income 2010 that Black married-couple families make more than twice that of Female householder families.
 This charts also proves that there is a substantial benefit for those in a married-couple family regardless of race or ethnicity.